Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Appendix

 \subsection{Mergeability Metrics: Definitions and Implementation Details}

 This appendix provides formal definitions and implementation details for the mergeability metrics summarized in Section \ref{sec:metrics} of the main paper.

 We introduce a suite of $28$ pairwise metrics to study model compatibility.
-Since no single metric is sufficiently predictive (\ref{app:individual_metrics}), we leverage their combined expressivity to characterize mergeability.
+Since single metrics in isolation exhibit limited predictive power (\ref{app:individual_metrics}), we leverage their combined expressivity to characterize mergeability.
 These metrics are computed without performing the merge, enabling efficient pre-screening of model pairs.
 For layer-wise metrics, we report the mean across all layers.
-We categorize these metrics into five distinct groups, detailed below.
+We categorize these metrics into five distinct groups, detailed below and outlined in Table \ref{tab:metric_summary}.